White Rice (1 Cup, Cooked), Sambar (1 Cup) and Potato Curry (1 Cup)

 Stay Hydrated

-Drink plenty of water before and during your meal.
-This can help with digestion and modulate blood sugar levels.
+Drink plenty of water before and during your meal to aid digestion and help lower glucose spikes.

 Physical Activity